ming71/CV_PaperDaily/README.md

 * Bag of Freebies for Training Object Detection Neural Networks
 * Natural Adversarial Examples
 * Needles in Haystacks: On Classifying Tiny Objects in Large Images
-* CBNet: A Novel Composite Backbone Network Architecture for Object Detection
 * Light-Head R-CNN: In Defense of Two-Stage Object Detector
-* R3Det Refined Single-Stage Detector with Feature Refinement for Rotating Object
 * Deep Learning for 2D and 3D Rotatable Data An Overview of Methods
 * Is Sampling Heuristics Necessary in Training Deep Object Detectors
 * IENet: Interacting Embranchment One Stage Anchor Free Detector for Orientation Aerial Object Detection
 * Ship Detection: An Improved YOLOv3 Method
-* AugFPN: Improving Multi-scale Feature Learning for Object Detection
 * Multi-Scale Attention Network for Crowd Counting
 * Revisiting Feature Alignment for One-stage Object Detection
 * Consistent Optimization for Single-Shot Object Detection